scampion/Free-and-Open-source-software-licenses/slides.md

 - For protecting functional inventions
 - The deal: tell us how it works, and you get exclusivity ... for a while
 - Beware of sneaky troll and ambushes !
-- Some license protect you
+- Some licenses protect you

 ---